harrycresswell/harry/content/articles/taking-notes-whilst-running.md

 5. You speak your idea and Siri creates a new note
 6. You carry on thinking up ideas while you run

 I told you it was simple.
-I like simple.
+[I like to keep it simple](https://harrycresswell.com/articles/intentions-2020/#keep-it-simple).

 Now, if this worked with [Notion](https://www.notion.so/) then we’d really be in business.
 I wouldn’t have to transfer notes manually and that would be awesome.
 Maybe that time will come.